 Taking some much-needed “me time” isn’t selfish; it’s a necessary component to leading a healthy and active lifestyle.
 Amidst all the hullabaloo, it’s important to set aside some much needed “me time” to help you cope with the chaos of the holiday season.
 “Me time” can be whatever you want or need it to be during that moment.
 Do some yoga, take a relaxing walk, schedule a personal spa day by yourself, or simply take some time to catch up on some reading.
 Bottom line: taking time to de-stress, detoxify, and take care of yourself is one of the best mental wellness tips we can give.
 Your mental health will thank you for it.

 Practice Self-Control When It Comes to Food

-Cookies, muffins, cakes, and countless other temptations!
+Cookies, muffins, cakes and countless other temptations!
 The holidays are a time when a lot of people pull out their elastic-waisted stretchy pants from the back of their closets so they can eat sweets and delicious foods to their hearts’ content.
-But leading a healthy lifestyle isn’t a seasonal pastime; it’s only effective if you stick to it all the time, even during the holidays.
+But leading a healthy lifestyle isn’t a seasonal pastime.
+It’s only effective if you stick to it all the time, even during the holidays.
 Eating healthy during the holidays and practicing self-control, especially when you’re constantly surrounded by an assortment of your favorite holiday treats can be difficult.
-One of the best tips to stay healthy during the holiday is to not let yourself lose control of the situation by over-indulging in unhealthy foods all the time; however, we see nothing wrong with mindfully having a treat or two.
+One of the best tips to stay healthy during the holiday season is to not let yourself loose control of the situation by over-indulging in unhealthy foods.
+However, there is nothing wrong with mindfully having a treat or two, or three.

 Be Mindful of Your Alcohol Consumption